 Pro tip: Combine edge delivery with strong coding standards like clean code principles every developer should follow to maximize long-term performance gains.

-WebAssembly (WASM) is a low-level binary format (a compact way of sending precompiled code to the browser) that lets languages like Rust, C++, and Go run on the web at near-native speed.
-In plain English: it’s how your browser stops wheezing when asked to do serious work.
+WebAssembly (WASM) is a low-level binary format, a compact way of sending precompiled code to the browser, that lets languages like Rust, C++, and Go run on the web at near-native speed.
+Your browser stops wheezing when asked to do serious work.
+That’s the whole point.

 WASM is shifting from niche experiment to mainstream muscle, powering: